bacalj/grok-submodules-app/readme.md

 # Grok Submodules
-Gotta understand submodules, and this is the only way.
-The submodules this "app" will work with are here:
+I had to understand submodules at least a little, and I made this as a learning exercise.
+The repositories that have been listed as submodules for this "app" are here:
 - https://github.com/bacalj/grok-submodules-numbers-plugin
 - https://github.com/bacalj/grok-submodules-letters-plugin

 ## How to use this repo to practice submodule stuff
+This project, when its submodules are included and running, lists some letters and some numbers.
+It doesn't work until you get the submodules in.
+You can change the letters and numbers that appear on the page by checking out different commits within the submoudles.
+How to do it:

 1. Clone down the repository
 ```bash